Hilton Edwards: Coverage and recognition

+James Joyce mentioned Edwards in his 1939 novel, Finnegans Wake.

 Edwards and Mac Liammóir were the subject of a biography, titled The Boys by Christopher Fitz-Simon.
 He also features extensively in Mac Liammóir's books.

 Frank McGuinness's play Gates of Gold is a nod to Edwards and Mac Liammóir.

 In 1973, Edwards and Mac Liammóir were granted the Freedom of the City of Dublin.

 Relationship with Mac Liammóir and legacy

-The academic Éibhear Walshe of University College Cork notes that MacLiammóir and Edwards did not ever identify themselves as gay as "Irish cultural discourse simply didn’t accommodate any public sexual identity outside the heterosexual consensus", noting that Irish society at the time only recorded lesbian and gay communities and cultures "in police records, prosecutions of men for same sex activities or medical records of institutional committals of men and women for the mental illness of inversion".
+The academic Éibhear Walshe of University College Cork notes that MacLiammóir and Edwards did not ever identify themselves as gay as "Irish cultural discourse simply didn’t accommodate any public sexual identity outside the heterosexual consensus", noting that Irish society at the time only recorded lesbian and gay communities and cultures "in police records, prosecutions of men for same-sex activities or medical records of institutional committals of men and women for the mental illness of inversion".

 They were, however, prominent features on the Dublin social scene and as Walshe notes elsewhere "MacLiammóir and his partner Edwards survived, and even flourished, as Ireland's only visible gay couple".
 The couple lived together at 4 Harcourt Terrace.
 Walshe goes on to say that "when MacLiammóir died in 1978, the president of Ireland attended his funeral, as did the taoiseach and several government ministers, while Hilton Edwards was openly deferred to and sympathised [with] as chief mourner".

 The International Dublin Gay Theatre Festival presents an award for "Best Aspect of Production" in his name.